Design Power BI reports for accessibility

 Setting the tab order helps keyboard users navigate your report in an order that matches the way users visually process the report visuals.
 If you're including decorative shapes and images in your report, you should remove those from the tab order.

-To set the tab order, select the View tab in the ribbon and select the Selection Pane button to display the Selection pane.
+To set the tab order, select the View tab in the ribbon and under Show panes, select Selection to display the Selection pane.

 In the Selection pane, selecting Tab order displays the current tab order for your report.
 You can select an object, then use the up and down arrow buttons to move the object in the hierarchy, or you can select an object with your mouse and drag it into the position you'd like it the list.
 Clicking on the number next to an object hides the object from the tab order.